-How can I produce mock data to Kafka topics in Confluent Cloud to test my Kafka applications?
+How can you produce mock data to Kafka topics to test your Kafka applications?

-You will run a fully-managed instance of the Kafka Connect Datagen connector to produce mock data to a Kafka topic in Confluent Cloud.
-This helps you test your applications in the cloud.
+In this tutorial, you will learn about testing your Kafka applications.
+You'll run an instance of the Kafka Connect Datagen connector to produce mock data to a Kafka cluster.

 To get started, make a new directory anywhere you’d like for this project: